authenticate/GWEN/README.md

 Building
 ========

-For my personal projects, I build everything I use from source with CMake.
+For my personal projects, I build projects with CMake.
 So, I don't have any solution files to upload which would be of any value.
 However, I included a sample CMakeLists file to act as a starting point.
 You will need to modify it to operate in your CMake ecosystem.

-As an alternative, you could just drag and drop all the files into an IDE.
-There's nothing complicated about building the library.
-Just make sure to update the include and linker directories accordingly.
-Use the sample CMakeLists file as a guide.

 Integrating
 ===========